-More info and images of this 8" x 16" oil on canvas to come
+8" x 16" oil on canvas

 Captions explain the process step by step as this 11" x 14" oil painting takes shape.

 This was my first painting of a bird and my only acrylic.
 I enjoyed the process beyond the limits of acrylics.
 It was done for one of the most special people in my life as an artist, now sadly gone but never forgotten.
 I miss you John.

-To receive my news....
+To receive my eNews....
 If you'd like to know about my painting & print debuts, my artisans' debuting creations and events at my gallery, please enter your email address below and select your specific areas of interest.
 Your privacy is important to me.
 I do not sell or share my mail list with anyone ever.